BFEFacility/Coldie/INSTALLATION.md

 5. Once changed, save the changes.
 That's it.
 All you needed to change was a couple of variables.
 Now, the script can correctly and precisely check and actually **modify** (since falsy values do not actually modify it)

+6. Run **mitmproxy** or **mitmweb** now with the way it was ran previously.

 All you need to know for the installation is that you simply need to have **Python** installed and **mitmproxy**, which most systems have for installation.

+## Usage

+You can now use it on your iOS or Android device!
+The proxy needs to be turned on (along with the machine) when using it.

+1. Open your device settings
+2. Go to your proxy settings (most likely found in Internet or Wi-Fi section).
+You will use this proxy to sniff and modify game traffic as it does.
+Keep in mind both devices need to be in the same network, be able to communicate to each other (not blocked!) and not cause IP range problems or such problems.
+This part will be very important!
+3. Change your proxy IP and port in the settings to this:

+Proxy IP: 192.168.100.42 -> Example IP range for some private networks

+Proxy Port: 8080 -> This is the default mitmproxy port, mitmweb uses :8081 for the web UI.
+If you have changed the port number, set it to that port number.

+4. Check if you have internet connection.
+You may notice weird issues with your web browser telling you that you cannot connect with it since your connection is insecure.
+However, that's an **mitmproxy** issue (it's not an issue, it's SSL pinning or certificate distrust) and do not open up issues/contributions etc. about any **mitmproxy**-specific problem that cannot be fixed!
+5. If you do, reload the game if it was opened before.
+Open the game if it was not opened before.
+Give it some time to load and it will open up!